20 Ways to Monitor Network Traffic: Steps, Tips and Tools

-No business can ignore the importance of reliable and efficient network traffic monitoring.
-As of 2021, there are 4.66 billion active internet users worldwide.
+Businesses must recognize the importance of reliable and efficient network traffic monitoring.
 Network traffic is only expected to grow in the coming years as more people gain internet access.

 What Is Network Traffic Monitoring?

-Network traffic monitoring is the process of gathering, analyzing and reporting on network traffic data in order to troubleshoot network problems, optimize performance or simply gain a better understanding of overall network activity.
+Network traffic monitoring is the process of gathering, analyzing, and reporting on network traffic data to troubleshoot network problems, optimize performance, or better understand overall network activity.

 Network traffic monitoring is an essential part of any network administration toolkit.
 It can help to prevent problems from occurring and can also be used to troubleshoot existing issues.
-For instance, Amazon successfully mitigated a DDoS attack in February 2020, by using their service AWS Shield.
+For instance, Amazon successfully mitigated a DDoS attack using their service, AWS Shield.

-Organizations should consider their specific needs when asking themselves what is network traffic analysis and what it means to them.
+Organizations should consider their specific needs when defining network traffic analysis and its meaning.
 Some solutions may be more suitable for larger networks, while others may be more appropriate for smaller ones.

 20 Ways to Monitor Network Traffic